COSC481W-2022Winter/capstone-wicrosoft/README.md

 ESenior at EMU studying Computer Science with a graduation date of Winter 2022, Works full time for Michigan Medicine, Hobbies include video games, nature walks and sleeping

+**Olaoluwa Ife-Iji – Team Member**
+I am a Junior at EMU with a Major in Computer Science and a Minor in Simulation, Animation and Gaming, I am an International Student from Nigeria.
+I will graduate in May 2023 and i am looking to learn all the basics of working in a group on a project in order to strengthen my Portfolio

 **Weekly Meeting Time: Saturday @ 1:30 p.m.**